R1chi33333/Virtual-Agents/Experiment/Research_Proposal.md

 ### 2.4 Literature Synthesis and Research Gap

 Prior HCI studies have explored how different agent embodiments and behaviors affect user experience[^3] [^12] [^9] [^33].
 For example, research on companion agents suggests that social presence and realism enhance engagement[^33].
 However, most VR agent studies use a single avatar type.
-Studies on nonverbal communication in VR show that consistent cues (like voice and style) help users follow an agent’s intentions.
+Studies on nonverbal communication in VR show that consistent cues (like colour scheme, markings on the body, or particular features such as a specific style of eyes) help users follow an agent’s identity[^34].
 In related work, an “artificial social agent questionnaire” (ASAQ) was developed to measure users’ sense of social bond with an agent[^28].
 These ASAQ constructs (e.g. willingness to interact, perceived social presence) inform our connectedness measure.
 We aim to fill this gap by comparing identity-continuous vs discontinuous conditions, leveraging a mixed-agent VR setting.
 This will extend theory on identity design: if our results support continuity, it implies that users form a single “virtual persona” that spans forms, enriching theories of multi-agent interaction in VR.